alexey-ernest/awesome-logger/README.md

 * Click `Refresh` button to reload page with newer results.

 ### Subscriptions API
 Implemented as a RESTful API HTTP service.
-Unlike most of WCF bindings HTTP API supported by major of clients.
+Unlike most of WCF bindings HTTP API is supported by major of clients.

 Address | HTTP Method | Description
 :--- | :--- | :---